RULEBOOK

 2.1 - Practice/Warmup

-- All of our divisions will have a 15 minute opening practice session (unless noted otherwise).
+• All divisions will have a 15-minute opening practice session, unless noted otherwise.

-- Practice sessions are NOT to be used to mess around, wreck others, or cause any other issues.
+• Practice sessions are NOT to be used to mess around, wreck others, or cause any other issues.
 We expect all of our drivers to act professional, even in practice, and we take each of our sessions seriously.
-Drivers that are found to continuously cause issues may be removed from the session or may be subject to penalty.
+Drivers who repeatedly cause issues may be removed from the session or penalized.

-- In races where two different sessions are used, additional warmup time will also be available prior to the feature event.
-Warmup will be 10 minutes (unless noted otherwise) to allow drivers time to get into the new session and run laps.
+• In races where two different sessions are used, an additional 10-minute warmup will be provided before the feature to allow drivers time to get into the new session and run laps.

-- Warmup sessions may be extended or shortened at admin's discretion.
+• Warmup length may be adjusted at admin discretion.

 2.2 - Qualifying